TAJ-Tech/open.fda.gov/README.md

 A High Level Design was created and used as a base to build the prototype.

 # 5. Identifying the process and steps needed
 An Agile and iterative process was used to identify needs and speed development.
-The Product Backlog had small stories and tasks that were implanted one by one.
 Time was recorded for each of the stories and tasks.
 Immediate feedback was given after testing each new feature for either further improvisation or approval.

 # 6. Daily Standups/conference calls and monitoring progress
 Daily conference calls were scheduled using Outlook.
 As stories and tasks were converted into solutions, developed and tested, the status was updated in the Product Backlog document.